hugeandbulk/Infinity/hire/bot/readme.md

-We have a bot, named Omega, ω.
+We have a bot, named "omega, ω".

-It can help in —
+It can helps in —
 - software updates
 - account management
 - if you deleting the account, it will throw in to (bin) directory.